Agent-based model: In biology

-and the human immune system.
+and the human immune system, and the evolution of foraging behaviors.
 Agent-based models have also been used for developing decision support systems such as for breast cancer.
 Agent-based models are increasingly being used to model pharmacological systems in early stage and pre-clinical research to aid in drug development and gain insights into biological systems that would not be possible a priori.
 Military applications have also been evaluated.
 Moreover, agent-based models have been recently employed to study molecular-level biological systems.
 Agent-based models have also been written to describe ecological processes at work in ancient systems, such as those in dinosaur environments and more recent ancient systems as well.

 In epidemiology

 Agent-based models now complement traditional compartmental models, the usual type of epidemiological models.
 ABMs have been shown to be superior to compartmental models in regard to the accuracy of predictions.
 Recently, ABMs such as CovidSim by epidemiologist Neil Ferguson, have been used to inform public health (nonpharmaceutical) interventions against the spread of SARS-CoV-2.
 Epidemiological ABMs have been criticized for simplifying and unrealistic assumptions.
 Still, they can be useful in informing decisions regarding mitigation and suppression measures in cases when ABMs are accurately calibrated.
 The ABMs for such simulations are mostly based on synthetic populations, since the data of the actual population is not always available.